jleinonen/jleinonen.github.io/about.md

 0. A. Protat, C. Klepp, V. Louf, W. Petersen, S. Alexander, A. Barros, **J. Leinonen**, and G. Mace.
 Why is satellite rainfall going south south of 40S and north of 40N?
-Part 2: The relationships between radar observables and drop size distribution parameters. *Journal of Geophysical Research: Atmospheres, 2019*.
+Part 2: The relationships between radar observables and drop size distribution parameters. *Journal of Geophysical Research: Atmospheres*, 2019.
 In review.
 0. A. Protat, C. Klepp, V. Louf, W. Petersen, S. Alexander, A. Barros, **J. Leinonen**, and G. Mace.
 Why is satellite rainfall going south south of 40S and north of 40N?
-Part 1: The latitudinal variability of drop size distribution properties. *Journal of Geophysical Research: Atmospheres, 2019*.
+Part 1: The latitudinal variability of drop size distribution properties. *Journal of Geophysical Research: Atmospheres*, 2019.
 In review.

 ## Presentations